Mc-Zen/quill/quantum-circuit.typ

         rowheights.at(row) = calc.max(rowheights.at(row), height)
       }

-      if ismulti and not item.multi.control and item.multi.size-all-wires != none {
+      if ismulti and item.multi.num-qubits > 1 and item.multi.size-all-wires != none {
         let start = row
         if not item.multi.size-all-wires {
           start = calc.max(0, row + item.multi.num-qubits - 1)